-For Part R, enter miles of gas transmission pipe in each of the three pressure test ranges with each range divided into miles able to be internally inspected and miles unable to be internally inspected.
+For Part R, enter miles of gas transmission pipe in each of the five pressure test ranges with each range divided into miles able to be internally inspected and miles unable to be internally inspected.
 All gas transmission miles must be reported in this part.
-The miles entered for each class location must be consistent with the class location data entered in Part K.
+The miles entered for each class location must be consistent with the class location data entered in Parts K and Q. The sum of HCA miles must be consistent with HCA miles entered in Part L. The HCA and MCA miles in each class location must be consistent with HCA and MCA miles for each class location entered in Part Q.